For HR and Operations leaders across industries, retention is a key challenge.

 This combined cost of turnover translates to an annual bottom line hit of $1 trillion for American companies.
 Beyond the financial repercussions, high voluntary turnover breaks down team morale - interpersonal relationships are a fundamental aspect to overall job satisfaction.

-Securing employee loyalty long-term, on the other hand, pays dividends.
+On the other hand, securing employee loyalty long-term pays dividends.
 This is because employees become more valuable over time - they are an ‘appreciating asset’.
 In other words, the longer employees stay, the more advantageous it is to the company - culturally and financially.

 1. Make growth and development a priority